vega/altair/doc/user_guide/transform.rst

 Aggregate Transforms
 ~~~~~~~~~~~~~~~~~~~~
 There are two ways to aggregate data within Altair: within the encoding itself,
-or within an aggregate transform.
+or using a top level aggregate transform.

 The aggregate property of a field definition can be used to compute aggregate
 summary statistics (e.g., median, min, max) over groups of data.